-As someone who came to Tai Chi from other martial arts, I initially came looking for fighting techniques, but I soon discovered that it was a superficial and rather silly search in an age of 'smart' bombs, 'intelligent' warfare, cyber-wars and drone strikes.
+As someone who came to Tai Chi from other martial arts, I initially came looking for the fighting techniques, but I soon discovered that it was a superficial and rather silly search in an age of 'smart' bombs, 'intelligent' warfare, cyber-wars and drone strikes.
 I found something far more significant than a fighting method.
 I found something more powerful and deep within the art that had little to do with prowess, speed or explosive energy techniques.
-I found a deep training in rooting, grounding, yielding, structural strength, breathing, co-ordination and balance that had little to do with competition nor winning nor combat.
-I found an art rich in philosophy and an art that epitomised cultural diversity whilst offering tools to embrace change and evolution.
+I found a deep training in rooting, grounding, yielding, structural strength, breathing, co-ordination and balance that had little to do with competition, it even questioned the notion of what it meant to win in combat.
+It was an art rich in philosophy and an art that epitomised cultural diversity whilst offering tools to embrace change and evolution.

 Tai Chi is such a diverse and historically broad discipline that it’s impossible for it to be all things to all people.
-Ever since the early 1900’s the art has been evolving, seeking an audience for its many variations.
-Now, whether your school has still not evolved, whether it has frozen in 19th century China or migrated to other lands, whether your school has chosen to employ Tai Chi in the exclusive field of martial, health, spirituality, environmentalism, politics, growing-sprouts, surfing, stamp-collecting or Cartesian philosophy - hey, it's down to you.
+Ever since its creation, the art has been evolving, seeking an audience for its many variations.
+Now, whether your school has still not evolved, whether it has frozen in 19th century China or migrated to other lands, whether your school has chosen to employ Tai Chi in the exclusive field of martial, health, spirituality, environmentalism, politics, growing-sprouts, surfing, stamp-collecting or Cartesian philosophy - hey, that's fine, but it's down to you.

 Seems a bit of a shame to me though if your'e still in the 19th century combat mode.
-Bit like spending years developing callouses on your knuckles in order to gain an 'Iron Fist' only to find yourself getting lasered in your first fight.
-At some point you have to ask yourself, is there a more productive way of spending your time?
-It's a big broad universe out there - so much that there is room for everyone.
-So let’s put the endless debates about one interpretation being better than the other to one side shall we?
-Call it a new year thing if you will.
+Bit like spending years developing callouses on your knuckles in order to gain an 'Iron Fist' only to find yourself getting Tasered in your first fight.
+At some point, believe me this will happen, you will ask yourself: Is there a more productive way of spending my time?
+Of all the world's challenges - poverty, housing, climate change, corruption - In my training am I focussing on the real enemy here?